GollyTicker/ethereum-bridge-when-cheap/README.md

+# EXPERIMENTAL AND WORK IN PROGRESS!!
-# EXPERIMENTAL!!
-DO NOT USE WITH REAL FUNDS.
+# DO NOT USE WITH REAL FUNDS!
 Liabilities and warranties excluded.

 ---